Dominik2812/django_google_calendar_milestones/README.md

   <img src="pics/calendar.png" width="500" />
 </p>

+Please note: The project is an ongoing permanent experiment in which I am trying different techniques (CBV vs. query approach), layouts (several views vs. one view) and designs (colors, size and positioning).
+Features such as error handling and updateviews are not yet included to facilitate modifications.
 Currently there are two versions of this project: The main branch is what this Readme file is all about.
 The branch *creation_and_list_with_queries* is a little modified and basically displays the lists and creation views of both, Goals and Milestones on one page.

 ## First steps: get access to google calendar